Patience Worth

 SYNOPSIS

-IMAGES FROM PRODUCTION
+IMAGES FROM PRODUCTION AT KRANZBERG CENTER, ST LOUIS

 PRODUCTION HISTORY

 Patience Worth was developed in staged reading at Available Light Theatre (Columbus, OH) in January 2014 and at Tristan Bates Theatre (London, UK) in August 2013.
-In January 2015, Schlueter was awarded an $18,000 grant to develop an immersive projection environment for the piece at the Motion Capture Lab at the Advanced Computing Center for Arts and Design.
-It was also supported by a $7,600 grant from the Greater Columbus Arts Council.
+In January 2015, Schlueter was awarded a grant to develop an immersive projection environment for the piece at the Motion Capture Lab at the Advanced Computing Center for Arts and Design.
+It was also supported by a grant from the Greater Columbus Arts Council.

 Patience Worth premiered March 9-12, 2017 at the Kranzberg Arts Center in St. Louis, Missouri and was remounted at the Barnett Theatre in Columbus Ohio May 19-20, 2017.